AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

 Every X seconds :

 - Analyze 2 (or more?) platforms (API Calls?) => example, Is there more than a 2% difference on the price of BTC between platform X and platform Y ? => IF YES1, trigger a flashloan contract => place the Buy Order on platform X => Get latest price on platform Y => is price still at or above 2% higher than what I just bought? => IF YES2, Sell => Withdraw => trigger contract to payback the flashloan / IF NO2 => Cancel trade
-(keep in mind to keep the code simple and as direct as possible, I'll have to skim my code for ways to shorten while still being as secure as possible)

 => IF NO1, do nothing

+### (keep in mind to keep the code simple and as direct as possible, I'll have to skim my code for ways to shorten while still being as secure as possible)

 2. WHAT THE BOT NEEDS TO DO

-- needs to listen to two markets, get prices for a few currencies, and execute trades Ideally, it needs to execute trades using flashloans, so to avoid high deposits of FIAT or crypto in advance
+- needs to listen to two(or more) markets, get prices for a selected currencies/assets, and execute trades

 - needs to be cloud based so the bot doesn't stop when shutting the computer